connectthefuture/stackstrap.github.io/README.md

 ##### Docker

 [Docker] is the evolution of how applications will run and be deployed.
-Essentially it allows you to isolate all the the system processes that your application depends on within a sandboxed container.
+It allows you to isolate all of the processes that your application depends on within a sandboxed container.
 You can run this container on any system with a modern Linux kernel.
 The process of "docking" to a running Linux kernel means that a Docker container will boot in next to no time.
 This means that you could verify your application is running as expected on your local machine and then deliver it to a remote server.
 It also means that you can have one powerful machine that runs all of your environments (staging, production...) as proxies to a single web server.
-This offers serious cost and preformance benefits while reducing a great deal of redundancies.
+This offers serious cost and performance benefits while reducing a great deal of redundancies.

 [PaaS]: http://en.wikipedia.org/wiki/Platform_as_a_service
 [Heroku]: https://www.heroku.com/